-Things to do
+Things to do: Bangkok

 Distance to city centre 17km

 Taxi Taxis are available outside the terminal on the first floor.
-Depending on where you’re going and how heavy the traffic is, it should cost THB 250-400 and take 30-60 minutes.
-Make sure the driver uses his meter, and be prepared to pay tolls (carry some change) plus a THB 50 surcharge to the driver.
+Depending on where you’re going and how heavy the traffic is, it should cost THB ฿300-500 and take 30-60 minutes.
+Make sure the driver uses his meter, and be prepared to pay tolls (carry some change) plus a THB ฿50 surcharge to the driver.
 Ignore the touts who will make you various transport offers inside the terminal.Back to top

 When to go

 There are 18 public holidays a year in Thailand, during which most businesses close, but shops and restaurants in tourist areas stay open.
-Songkran, the Thai New Year and the biggest holiday, falls mid-April.Back to top
+Songkran, the Thai New Year and biggest holiday, falls mid-April.Back to top

 Taxis are cheap and plentiful; you may need to insist the driver uses the meter.
 Tuk tuks are fun, but noisy and polluting so they’re best kept for shorter journeys.
-You may be tempted to ride one of the city’s motorbike taxis, but keep in mind you won’t be covered by your travel insurance if there’s an accident.Back to top
+You may be tempted to ride one of the city’s motorbike taxis, but you may not be covered by your travel insurance if there’s an accident.Back to top